pantaluna/pantaluna.github.io/README.md

 ---Message Structure---
 Header (uint8 uint8)
     0xB5 0x62
 Class ID (uint8)
     0x02
 ID (uint8)
     0x41
 Length (uint16) The number format of the length field is a Little-Endian unsigned 16-bit integer.
     8
 Payload
     Offset  NbrFmt              Scaling Name         Unit     Description
     0       U4 Unsigned Long    -       duration     ms       Duration of the requested task, set to zero for infinite duration.
 The maximum supported time is 12 days.
-    4       X4 Bitfield         -       flags       -       task flags (bit#1 = "backup" The receiver goes into backup mode for a time period defined by duration.
+    4       X4 Bitfield         -       flags        -        Task flags (bit#1 = "backup" The receiver goes into backup mode for a time period defined by duration.
 Provided that it is not connected to USB)
 Checksum (The two 1-byte CK_A and CK_B fields hold a 16-bit checksum whose calculation is defined below)
     CK_A    uint8
     CK_B    uint8

 ===UBX-CFG-RST: Reset Receiver / Clear Backup Data Structures===